Invest in profitable Swiss real estate

 Bern (BE)

-This versatile apartment building represents a unique investment opportunity with a high return and attractive potential.
-The building is undergoing extensive renovation and is expected to be completed by the end of April 2026.
+This versatile apartment building represents a unique investment opportunity with a high return and attractive prospects.
+The building is being extensively renovated and will be completed by the end of April 2026.

 5.00% Expected